Karsten-Uy/KFX_Engine/verification.md

 ##### TODO:
 - `tb_controller.sv`
-    - as of right now, it just covers very basic cases as its just a vibe coded skeleton, need to eleaborate.
+    - as of right now, it just covers very basic cases, need to eleaborate.
 - `tb_display`
     - need to create, should validate output for various parameter values.
 - `tb_sevseg_display`